junglesta/wherenodoctor/_posts/2016-01-03-green-pages.md

 This is called Post-Exposure Prophylaxis, or PEP.

 If you may have been exposed to HIV (see [page 399](#page-399) for how HIV is spread), start PEP as soon as possible.

 The decision about whether to take PEP can be complicated—talk with a health worker you trust.

 PEP works best if you start taking medicines within a few hours, and no later than 3 days after exposure.

 Start TDF + 3TC (or FTC) + LPV/r (or ATV/r) or use one of the ART combinations on [page 397](#page-397).

 Other combinations may be available and recommended in your area.

 All must be taken for 28 days.

-### art for pregnant women with hiv
+### ART for pregnant women with hiv

-Women who are pregnant, and any woman
+Women who are pregnant, and any woman.

 with a CD4 count of 500 or less or who is sick with AIDS, should start ART to improve their health.